 Different Names or Types

-The boxador is a also called boxer lab mix this dog have many different names are available so we will show you.
+The Boxador is a also called The Black Boxer lab mix this dog have many different names are available so we will show you.

 - Boxer lab mix

 - Labrador Boxer mix

 - Dog Registry of America, Inc – DRA

 Hybrid dog breeds are a very popular trend these days.
 The basic idea is that just the right mix of two breeds can give you the perfect dog.
 The Black Lab boxer mix is large-sized and short-haired and is a playful, affectionate family companion with a great deal of energy.
 Boxadors are fairly low-maintenance, though they will require a lot of exercises.

 Country of Origin: The Boxador is a designer crossbreed whose origins aren’t entirely clear.